How CRMA Solves Continual Learning — And Why It Actually Matters

 CRMA's Modular Architecture

-CRMA takes a fundamentally different approach.
-Instead of trying to force a single adapter to handle multiple domains without interference — a strategy that has failed consistently across the literature — CRMA separates the problem into two components: a stable shared backbone and swappable domain-specific adapters.
+CRMA works differently.
+Instead of forcing a single adapter to handle multiple domains without interference — the shared-parameter approach that has failed consistently across single-adapter CL methods — CRMA separates the problem into two components: a spectrally bounded shared backbone and fresh per-task domain adapters.

 How It Works